Student career readiness

 Recognize systems of privilege and inequity that limit opportunities for members of historically marginalized communities; understand how these systems came to be and the conditions that have maintained them.

-Constructive engagement around race and racism
+Constructive engagement around race & racism

 Engage in anti-racist practices that actively challenge racist systems, structures, and policies; identify resources and eliminate barriers resulting from individual and systemic racism, inequities, and biases.